Open Caregiving for Providers

 - Strategies to avoid hospice regulatory issues

 - Temporary COVID-19 Data Freeze & Key Reporting Dates

 The Hospice Referral Landscape

-2021 is proving to be an inflection point for how hospice providers pursue and diversify their referral streams.
-The COVID-19 pandemic shut down long-term-care facilities for over a year, CMS made substantial progress launching value based hospice models and the growing desire for interoperability is making it a crucial time for hospice providers to adapt.
+2021 is proving to be an inflection point in how hospice providers pursue and diversify their referral streams.
+The COVID-19 pandemic shut down long-term-care facilities for over a year, CMS made substantial progress launching value-based hospice models and the growing desire for interoperability is making it a crucial time for hospice providers to adapt.

 - COVID-19 Shifts Referral Streams